-V = 2 bhL= 2 (2.7h x h x L), where the triangular base (b) = 2.7h = 2.7 h L divided by 2
+$$V = \frac{1}{2} (2.7h \times h \times L)$$ , where the triangular base (b) = 2.7h

 If expressed in metric units (meters), the above formula results in cubic meters.
 There are 1.308 cubic yards in a cubic meter.
 However, if the highwall dimensions are reported in feet, which is normally the case, it is necessary to divide the calculated volume by 27 to arrive at the required fill volume in cubic yards.
-Then, the equation for the required volume of fill is:
+In that case, use the following equation for the required volume of fill:

-$V = 2.7 h^2 L \text{ divided by } 54 = 0.05 h^2 L (yd^3).$
+$$V = 2.7 h^2 L$$ divided by 54

-- 4. Slides: Slides are generally in the \$100,000 to \$500,000 range when located in areas where major improvements exist.
-For slides that require only correction of drainage patterns or some grading, estimate costs on the amount of acreage to be disturbed and the type of work needed in order to stabilize the slide. - 5.
-Water Problems: (costs vary considerably with volume, water quality and treatment method chosen). - a.
-Water treatment: Water treatment costs may not exceed the period of remaining collections under the 2006 Reauthorization which extended AML fee collections through 2021.
-For example, if a PAD is entered into e-AMLIS in year 2010 for an AMD discharge estimated to cost \$10,000 per year, the total cost should not be greater than 11 years (remaining fee collection period) multiplied by \$10,000/year = \$110,000.
+$$V = 0.05 h^2 L (yd^3)$$

-Treatment of small flows < 15 gpm (Often limestone drains, air seals, or aeration weirs): \$1 to \$10,000
+4. Slides:

-Treatment of flows from about 15 -100 gpm: \$10,000 to \$100,000
+Costs for reclaiming landslides can vary depending on the complexity and size of the area impacted.
+For slides that require only correction of drainage patterns or some grading, estimate costs on the amount of acreage to be disturbed and the type of work needed in order to stabilize the slide.

-Treatment of flows from about 100-500 gpm: \$100,000 to \$500,000
+- 5. Water Problems: (costs vary considerably with volume, water quality and treatment method chosen). - a.
+Water treatment: Water treatment costs may not exceed the period of remaining collections.
+AMD Treat, a member of OSMRE's Technical Innovation and Professional Services (TIPS) suite of software, is a computer application for estimating abatement costs for pollutional mine drainage, commonly referred to as Acid Mine Drainage or AMD (also Acid

-Treatment of flows > 500 gpm: > \$500,000
+Rock Drainage or ARD).
+See the section on Polluted Mine Drainage below for more information about the software and how to obtain it.

-- b.
-Stream cleaning.\$10,000 to \$50,000 per mile - c.
-Treating/draining ponds.\$1,600 per acre foot or \$5,000 per million gallons - d.
-Backfilling pits, draining and backfilling ponds or pits: \$8,000 per acre per 10' depth
+- (1) Treatment of small flows < 15 gpm (Such as limestone drains, air seals, or aeration weirs): - (2) Treatment of flows from about 15 -100 gpm: Cost can be as high as \$100,000. - (3) Treatment of flows from about 100-500 gpm: Cost can be as high as \$500,000. - (4) Treatment of flows > 500 gpm: Costs can exceed \$500,000. - b.
+Stream cleaning: Costs will depend on size of stream and the complexities associated with the work. - c.
+Treating/draining ponds: Costs depend on the amount of water to be drained or treated. - d.
+Backfilling pits, draining and backfilling ponds or pits: Cost per acre per 10' depth.